Energy strategies for New Zealand

-The Government is in the process of developing a vision for hydrogen in New Zealand, with a focus on green hydrogen, to assist it explore the current and future economic opportunities for the gas.
+The Government is in the process of developing a vision for hydrogen in New Zealand, with a focus on green hydrogen, to assist it to explore the current and future economic opportunities for this gas.

-Hydrogen has the potential to play a significant role in our energy system and could play an important role in decarbonising our economy.
+Green hydrogen has the potential to play a significant role in our energy system and could play an important role in decarbonising parts of our economy.

 The input of stakeholders in developing the vision is vital and there will be the opportunity for stakeholders to participate and contribute to the work.

 We are now incorporating these views into a draft hydrogen green paper.
 Once the paper is released, feedback will be sought from the public and wider stakeholders to develop a strategy covering the challenges and opportunities of building a hydrogen economy in New Zealand, as part of our renewable energy strategy.